 Even though some of the bureaus share parent companies, the underlying credit files are entirely separate.
 Canadian Equifax and U.S. Equifax do not exchange consumer credit reports between countries.

-When you apply for U.S. credit using a fresh SSN or ITIN, the U.S. bureaus return a 'no record found' result.
+When you apply for U.S. credit using a fresh SSN or ITIN, the U.S. bureaus return a 'no record found' result, the same starting point covered in our guide on how to build credit with no credit history.
 Lenders treat that the same as someone with no credit history at all.

 What you can transfer (sort of)